magentastripe/packingslip/README.md

 ## License

 This software is released by Magenta Stripe Media under the terms of a 2-clause BSD-style license.
-Refer to the LICENSE document.
+Please refer to the LICENSE document.